This tutorial covers:

 using a factory.

-We then created two different components of the test suite to ensure that we can create a product and retrieve the lists of products.
+Two different components of the test suite are created to ensure that you can create a product and retrieve the lists of products.

-Let’s add a couple more scripts to test the functionality of retrieving and deleting a single product within the application.
+You can add more scripts to test the functionality of retrieving and deleting a single product within the application.
 Still within the product.service.spec.ts

-file, update it by adding this code just below our existing test script:
+file, update it by adding this code (just below your existing test script):

 describe('ProductService', () => {